Benefits of Learning Portuguese Language

 You can appear and pass B2 for the Portuguese proficiency test, i.e., CAPLE (Centre for Evaluation of Portuguese as a Foreign Language) or the Brazilian Portuguese test (CELPE-Bras).

-Affiliated with the embassy of Portugal, The Camões Institute in New Delhi is the official test center.
+Affiliated with the Portuguese Embassy, the Camões Institute in New Delhi is the official test center.

 Conclusion — Should You Learn Portuguese?

-Learning a second language is essential for everyone in the 21st century, and Portuguese is such a tongue.
+Learning a second language is essential in the 21st century, and Portuguese is one of them.

 Its economic, social, and educational prospects are bright and rewarding now and in the future.

-If you’re unsure about picking Portuguese, don’t hesitate to do it—it will be worth it!
+If you’re unsure about picking Portuguese, don’t hesitate—doing so will be worth it!

 You can start taking Portuguese classes in Delhi, Goa, or other parts of India today.

 It is a comparatively uncomplicated language to learn.
 If you have any questions, I would be glad to help.
-Just ask and get your desired answers.
+Just ask and get the answers you need.

 Happy Portuguese language learning in India!